Disney Imagineer Says That New Monorail Trains Are Coming To Walt Disney World

 There have been a number of issues with the current fleet and that includes a situation back in January which was quite frightening.
 While going from the Transportation & Ticket Center to Epcot, the door of Monorail Red actually opened while in motion and with guests sitting in the car.

-That situation brought about new warning stickers inside the car of every monorail train which let guests know that they should not lean on the doors while the monorail is in motion.
+That situation brought about new warning stickers inside the car of every monorail train, which let guests know that they should not lean on the doors while the monorail is in motion.

 Walt Disney World is long overdue in terms of getting a new fleet of monorail trains, but it appears the extended wait is finally over.
-While the official word hasn’t yet come forth, one would have to put a lot of faith into the words of a trusted Disney Imagineer and Legend such as Bob Gurr.
+While the official word has they to be released, one would have to put a lot of faith into the words of a trusted Disney Imagineer and Legend such as Bob Gurr.
 As the 50th anniversary of WDW nears, guests visiting during that time could very well be traveling around in a new style and updated version of the monorail.